On the singularities of the spectral shift function for some tight-binding models: Representation of the spectral shift function

-Then, in the sequel, we identify these two functions.
-If Assumption \ref{eq:hyppert} is fulfilled, then the potential $V_h$ is relatively compact w.r.t. $H_h$ and by Weyl's criterion on the invariance of the essential spectrum, it follows that
+By Theorem \ref{theorepPush}, $ \widetilde \xi(\lambda;H^\pm,H_Q) = \xi(\lambda;H^\pm,H_Q)$, a.e. $\lambda \in \br. $ Then, in the sequel, we identify these two functions.
+If Assumption \ref{eq:hyppert} is fulfilled, then the potential $V$ is relatively compact w.r.t. $H_Q$ and by Weyl's criterion on the invariance of the essential spectrum, it follows that